Adrianites/UnrealAssetBot/README.md

 *For this bot you will need a chromedriver for it to access the website.*

-Don't forget to update the ChromeDriver regularly to match the version of Chrome you are using, or it may result in errors!
+Don't forget to update the chromedriver regularly to match the version of Chrome you are using, or it may result in errors!

 ---